 Depending on the class, included with movement are other traditional practices specific to the goal of each class.
 For example, Calm Mind Yoga includes a greater degree of mindful, meditative practices.
 Students can expect to practice all eight limbs of traditional yoga, incorporating movement, breathwork, mudras, several forms of meditation and concentration, chanting, positive affirmations and intention setting, and much more.

-The following are brief summaries, with links to more in-depth descriptions and information on each offering.
+The following are brief descriptions and information on each offering.

 Somatics & Yoga